Li Keqiang: Foreign affairs

-Li Keqiang made his first foreign visit to India on 18 May 2013 in a bid to resolve border disputes and to stimulate economic relations.
+In April 2013, during a meeting with US Secretary of State John Kerry, Li said that "Provocations on the Korean Peninsula will harm the interests of all sides".
+He made his first foreign visit to India on 18 May 2013 in a bid to resolve border disputes and to stimulate economic relations.
 He said the choice of India as the first international visit highlights Chinese importance in its relations with the country.
+Li also visited Switzerland and Germany on his first Europe trip, and met with the two countries' leaders.
+During his visit to Pakistan, Li met with the country's top leadership and expressed his views: "As Pakistan's closest friend and brother, we would like to provide as much assistance as we can for the Pakistani side".
+In June 2014, while visiting the United Kingdom, Li urged Scotland, which would hold an independence vote later that year, to remain part of the UK.
 During prime minister Narendra Modi's visit to China in 2015, Li and Modi took a selfie together at the Temple of Heaven.

-During his visit to Pakistan, Li met with the country's top leadership and expressed his views: "As Pakistan's closest friend and brother, we would like to provide as much assistance as we can for the Pakistani side".

-Li also visited Switzerland and Germany on his first Europe trip, and met with the two countries' leaders.

 United States lieutenant general H. R. McMaster wrote of Li that, "If anyone in the American group had any doubts about China's view of its relationship with the United States, Li's monologue would have removed them.
 He began with the observation that China, having already developed its industrial and technological base, no longer needed the United States."

-Relationship with Xi Jinping

-Many outside observers have remarked that Li has been effectively sidelined by Xi Jinping's consolidation of power, with some calling him the "weakest premier" since the CCP took power in 1949.

-At the Third Plenum of the 18th Central Committee held in the fall of 2013, the CCP announced far reaching economic and social reforms.
-However, the document outlining the reforms was drafted under the leadership of Xi, Liu Yunshan and Zhang Gaoli, and Li was ostensibly not involved in preparing the document.
-This departure from convention (Wen Jiabao was the principal drafter of documents behind the reforms announced at the Third Plenum of 2003) led to speculation that Li was becoming marginalized in the new administration, and that the widely touted "Xi-Li Administration" in fact did not exist, as power was increasingly being centralized under the hands of Xi as the general secretary of the Chinese Communist Party.

-Following the Third Plenum of 2013, Xi amassed a series of leadership roles on four new powerful supra-ministerial bodies overseeing "comprehensively deepening reforms", the internet, military reform, and also the National Security Commission.
-The "deepening reforms" leading group was said to be encroaching on the affairs in the economic realm normally handled by the premier, and was seen as having the effect of reducing Li's institutional power.
-However, Li appeared in official press releases as Xi's foremost lieutenant, being named Vice Chairman of the National Security Commission, in addition to becoming the deputy leader of leading groups on "deepening reforms", internet security, and the economy and finance.
+Post-premiership (2023)

+On 11 March 2022, Li confirmed that he would be stepping down as premier of China upon the expiry of his second term in March 2023.
+However, there was speculation that he might continue serving as CCP Politburo Standing Committee member in another post, such as the chairman of the National People's Congress Standing Committee, which were ultimately without foundation.
+During the 20th National Congress of the Chinese Communist Party in October 2022, Li stepped down from the CCP Central Committee.
+Li's term officially ended on 11 March 2023, and he was succeeded by Li Qiang, a close ally of Xi.
+Although it was excluded from the official transcript, his farewell speech included the remark: "While people work, heaven watches.
+It looks like that heaven has eyes."

+After Li stepped down as Premier in March 2023, he visited Mogao Caves in Gansu in August 2023, which was his first public appearance after retirement and last public appearance before his death.